Please find below the full list of items that we always look at when reviewing a User Interface:

 Closed Loop – Prepaid access to funds or the value of funds that can used only for goods or services in transactions involving a defined merchant or location (or set of locations), such as a specific retailer or retail chain, college campus, or subway system.

-Disclaimer – Statement provided to specifically limit or clarify a claim asserted in a piece of collateral.
+Disclaimer – Statement provided to specifically limit or clarify a claim asserted in a piece of marketing material.

 EEA – The area as defined by https://www.gov.uk/eu-eea